Hyperfoil/Hyperfoil/README.md

 ## 🧑‍💻 Contributing

-Contributions to `Horreum` Please check our [CONTRIBUTING.md](https://github.com/Hyperfoil/Horreum/blob/master/CONTRIBUTING.md)
+Contributions to `Hyperfoil` Please check our [CONTRIBUTING.md](https://github.com/Hyperfoil/Horreum/blob/master/CONTRIBUTING.md)

 ### If you have any idea or doubt 👇